Hours & Contact Information

 Tuesday-Friday: 9 am-3 pm

 The Patricia D. Klingenstein Library reading room occasionally closes early for a special event.
-Please be sure to call ahead at (212) 485-9225 or check the News & Updates section of our website for the latest information before making a special trip into NYC to use the Klingenstein Library.
+Please be sure to call ahead at (212) 485-9225 or check this page for the latest information before making a special trip into NYC to use the Klingenstein Library.

 All Klingenstein Library patrons must register before conducting research and will be asked to provide current government-issued photo identification.
 All researchers must register and create an account using our online collections request system.
 For a detailed guide to the registration and request process, please click here.